drohmer/CSE104/C_server/01_php/03_get_post/readme.md

 * POST parameters can be retrieved in your php script using the global variable `$_POST`.
 Its use is similar to the `$_GET` variable used so far.

-__Q.__ Modify your previous exercise to send your firstname, lastname, and mail adress using POST method.
+__Q.__ Modify your previous exercise to send your firstname, lastname, and mail address using POST method.

 ## Exercise - Shared email listing